-In the strict sense the expression "substantially the whole" is regarded by SARS to mean 90% or more.
-However, since PBOs operate in an uncertain environment making proper planning difficult, SARS will accept a percentage of not less than 85%.
-See Binding General Ruling (Income Tax) 20 "Interpretation of the Expression 'Substantially the Whole'".
+"Substantially the whole" - This concept is regarded by SARS as being 90% or more.
+However, in order to overcome certain practical difficulties, SARS will accept a percentage of not less than 85% - see Binding General Ruling No. 20 dated 10 December 2013.